 Because you chose to sign up for this particular section of STAT 1350, with asynchronous online lectures and in-person recitations, we feel recitation attendance is critical, and we want to reward you for making the effort to attend recitation.
 You will receive one point toward your "participation" grade for each recitation you attend this semester.
 Your teaching assistant will keep track of your recitation attendance and update the grade book each week to reflect your attendance.
 You should plan to attend all recitations this semester, including the recitation that will take place during Week 1.
 There are 13 recitations you will be expected to attend this semester.
-There will be no recitations during Weeks 8 and 14.
-Recitation during Week 16 will focus on reviewing for the final exam and will be optional.
-We allow one recitation absence to be dropped from your grade, meaning that you will get 12 points toward participation this semester.
+Recitation during Week 8 will be optional and will focus on reviewing for the midterm exam.
+We allow two recitation absences to be dropped from your grade, meaning that you will get 11 points toward participation this semester.
 Recitation attendance is a small percentage of your grade and it cannot be made up.